Before telling you which are the best things to do in Romania, I want to tell you some things about Romania.

 9. Discover Romania Black Sea Coast

-It is located in the southeastern part of the country and has a total length of 245 kilometres.
-There is highway from Bucharest to the seaside, so in less than 2 and a half hours you are at Black Se.
+It is located in the southeastern part of the country and has a total length of 245 kilometers.
+There is the highway from Bucharest to the seaside, so in less than 2 and a half hours you are at Black Se.

 9.2 How to get there